inbo/tutorials/content/tutorials/spatial_variograms/index.md

 src="spatial_variograms.markdown_strict_files/figure-markdown_strict/fig-gauss-function-1.png"
 id="fig-gauss-function"
 alt="Figure 8: Although it is inverted, scaled, y-shifted, and centered on zero, you will certainly recognize our beloved bell-curve: the Gaussian.
 Note that we will only use the right half to proceed." />

-<figcaption>Figure 8: Although it is inverted, scaled, y-shifted, and centered on zero, you will certainly recognize our beloved bell-curve: the Gaussian.
+<figcaption>Although it is inverted, scaled, y-shifted, and centered on zero, you will certainly recognize our beloved bell-curve: the Gaussian.
 Note that we will only use the right half to proceed.</figcaption><br>

 I still have a hard time to associate anything maths-related to the words `nugget` and `sill`: they could equally well be some ancient greek letters spelled out in a non-greek way, such as `σίγμα`.
 We have to accept that they are frequently encountered in the variogram literature.